The Tri-Outcome Redshift Model — A Structural Alternative to Expansion Cosmology

 - Explains anomalies without invoking dark energy.

-- Integrates redshift into PFT’s structural model.
+- Integrates redshift into PFT’s structural model (Φλ / π-axes).

-- Predicts measurable deviations (IPD, temporal skew).
+- Predicts measurable deviations (IPD, observer-skew bands).

 Future Needs